KaphleShishir/Weather-App/README.md

 # Weather-App
-I have made a weather app using the api of free weather api, It is one of my learning projects.
+I have made a weather app using the Free Weather API.